They seemed like total opposites.

-Wilson seemed working class to the core, Heath seemed posh.
+Wilson seemed working-class to the core, Heath seemed posh.
 Wilson seemed jovial, dynamic and witty, Heath seemed stiff and awkward.
-Wilson was the family man who holidayed in the Isles of Scilly ever year, Heath was the European, conductor and champion yachtsman and lifelong bachelor.
+Wilson was the family man who holidayed in the Isles of Scilly ever year, Heath was the European, conductor, champion yachtsman and lifelong bachelor.

 Both men were actually more similar to each other than they seemed.
 Both ruled the nation for as long as Thatcher, eleven and a half years (October 1964 to April 1976) between them.
 And both were born a full century ago in the year 1916.

 Wilson emerged first, beating two older men George Brown and James Callaghan to win the Labour leadership following Hugh Gaitskell’s death in early 1963.
-Always brilliant – he had become the youngest British cabinet minister of the century at 31 – Wilson was also wily and had reinvented himself from being rather a dull figure under Attlee to a dynamic, raincoat-wearing, pipe smoking working class hero ripe for the TV age.
+Always brilliant – he had become the youngest British cabinet minister of the century at 31 – Wilson was also wily and had reinvented himself from being rather a dull figure under Attlee to a dynamic, raincoat-wearing, pipe-smoking working class hero ripe for the TV age.
 Wilson, like all successful politicians, was lucky: the Tory government fell foul of the Profumo Affair and Harold Macmillan gave way to the much less formidable Alec Douglas Home in October 1963.
 But Wilson was also a brilliant opposition leader and spoke of “the white heat of revolution” an exciting but largely meaningless term.
 He led Labour to a narrow victory in October 1964.
-It is surprising he didn’t do better.
+It is surprising he didn’t win by a wider margin.

 Young and from a similar background (his father had been a carpenter) and the first grammar school boy to be Tory leader, Heath was elected in 1965 partly because he was seen (wrongly) as the Tory answer it Wilson.